Xe/flitter/README.md

 Flitter is **PRE-ALPHA** software.
 It may eat your hamster.
 If you use this in production as is, the authors take **NO** fault whatsoever.

+At this stage Flitter is known to be able to do `git push` deploys to a single server.

 ---